A Boundary-Layer Preconditioner for Singularly Perturbed Convection Diffusion: Introduction

 The solution to this is to use stabilized discretizations along with layer-adapted grids.
 In this setting, there are many different approaches for constructing stable discretizations.
 We will focus on the simplest, and, arguably, most commonly used: upwind finite-difference methods.
 There are many proposed layer adapted meshes in the literature (see, e.g., \cite{Linss10}).
 For our exposition, we focus on the most widely studied: the piecewise uniform mesh of Shishkin~\cite{MiOR12}.
 However, the analysis extends immediately to more general layer-adapted meshes; see Remark~\ref{rem:not just S-meshes}.

-There is a rich mathematical theory unpinning the parameter robustness of upwind finite-difference methods on layer adapted meshes.
-But, almost exclusively, these ignore the issue of solving the resulting linear systems.
+There is a rich mathematical theory underpinning the parameter robustness of upwind finite-difference methods on layer adapted meshes.
+However, almost exclusively, this work ignores the issue of solving the resulting linear systems.
 This is an oversight, since it is known that standard direct solvers are surprisingly inefficient when applied to these discretizations~\cite{SMacLachlan_NMadden_2013a,TANhan_etal_2018a}.
 Furthermore, the convergence of standard iterative methods deteriorates drastically as $\eps \to 0$, unless specialized preconditioning is employed.

 The numerical solution of the linear systems resulting from the upwind finite-difference discretization of these problems was first considered in \cite{Ro96}, where it was shown that the condition number of the one-dimensional problem discretized on Shishkin meshes with $N$ points scales like $\Oh(N^2/(\eps\ln^2(N)))$, but that a diagonal preconditioning can be defined to improve this to $\Oh(N^2/\ln(N))$.
 Similarly, the performance of Gauss-Seidel for the one-dimensional problem was considered in \cite{FaSh98}, while numerical experiments for the two-dimensional problem with Incomplete LU preconditioners were performed in \cite{AnHe03}.
 More robust preconditioning strategies have also been considered.
 In particular, \cite{MaOR02} consider an overlapping multiplicative Schwarz method for the one-dimensional problem, with \textit{volumetric overlap} (meaning the overlap between two subdomains has positive volume), building on existing work showing that this gives parameter-robust solution of the corresponding continuous Schwarz method \cite{TPMathew_1998a}.
 They prove convergence of the corresponding discrete Schwarz algorithm as well, and demonstrate robustness of their technique both with respect to the singular perturbation parameter and the mesh size, using exact solves of the resulting subdomain systems.